sola-st/DyPyBench/README.md

 To get a more detailed list of requirments (software, hardware, time...) for each usage of our artifact, please check the file [REQUIRMENTS.md](./REQUIREMENTS.md)

 ### 2. Fetching the image from DockerHub
-**Important Note: as the image size is 55GB, we could not put it on ZenoDo because they only allow up to 50GB.
-However, we put scripts to reproduce the paper's results and the obtained data on ZenoDo
+**Important Note: as the image size is 55GB, we could not put it on Zenodo because they only allow up to 50GB.
+However, we put scripts to reproduce the paper's results and the obtained data on Zenodo
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10683759.svg)](https://zenodo.org/records/10683759)(also available within this repository)**

 1. Pull the docker image from dockerhub [<img src="https://img.shields.io/badge/dockerhub-DyPyBench-blue.svg?logo=Docker">](https://hub.docker.com/r/islemdockerdev/dypybench)